 - State of Emergency Declared: https://www.gov.ca.gov/wp-content/uploads/2020/03/3.4.20-Coronavirus-SOE-Proclamation.pdf

-- All Intake areas of the United States Bankruptcy Court will be open to accept in-person filings as of June 30, 2020.
+- All Intake areas of the United States Bankruptcy Court are open to accept in-person filings.
 See link https://www.cacb.uscourts.gov/sites/cacb/files/documents/general-orders/GO%2020-04.pdf for further details.

 - California Bankruptcy Courts have implemented new e-filing events for filing notices of mortgage forbearance under the CARES Act.
 Parties may electronically file notices of mortgage forbearance for any existing claims or hearings.